blahblahblah589/portfolio-project-5/README.md

 ## Dataset
 - The dataset was taken from [Kaggle](https://www.kaggle.com/datasets/gpiosenka/butterfly-images40-species).
 - It provided 13,094 images of butterflies and moths, distributed among 100 different species.
-- The dataset came with a train, test, validation set up but the ratios of the three folders was unnaceptable for the training of a CNN.
-I therefore retistributed the data to 70:20:10, respectively.
+- The dataset came with a train, test, validation set up but the ratios of the three folders was unacceptable for the training of a CNN.
+I therefore redistributed the data to 70:20:10, respectively.
 - The folder names were also restructured to reflect the standard set up.

 ## Business Requirements
 1. Determine the population distribution, based on current data.
-2. Provide average image, image veriability, and image montage for each species classification as a quick reference for researchers in the field.
+2. Provide average image, image variability, and image montage for each species classification as a quick reference for researchers in the field.
-3. Create an ML model that can classify 100 different species of butterflys and moths with 75% accuracy; a high benchmark for such a complex model.
+3. Create an ML model that can classify 100 different species of butterflies and moths with 75% accuracy; a high benchmark for such a complex model.

 ## Hypotheses and Validation of Hypotheses
-- Present a visual average of each classification, and determine whether this can assist in educating researchers in collecting the data.
+- Present a visual average of each classification and determine whether this can assist in educating researchers in collecting the data.
     - Given the variations in the image composition for each datapoint, the average image did not provide the required detail to researchers to use when trying to classify an image manually.
 - Create an image montage of random selections of each classification, for reference.
-    - Going forward, researchers will be able to use the dashboard to produce an image montage fo a selected species.
+    - Going forward, researchers will be able to use the dashboard to produce an image montage for a selected species.

 ## ML Business Case
 - The butterfly and moth classification model is to be used in classifying images of butterflies or moths provided by researchers and members of the public.
-The aim is to, over time, develop a strong understanding of species distribution and population over a specified area; the concern that brought this model to life was biodiversity but has obvious use cases for ecology and etemology requirements.
+The aim is to, over time, develop a strong understanding of species distribution and population over a specified area; the concern that brought this model to life was biodiversity but has obvious use cases for ecology and etymology requirements.
 - The aim is to provide the model that can perform such tasks with an accuracy rate of 75%.
 - The model output is a probability rating of each image belonging to each label (species).